GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

       ```
       {
-        "error": "could not start the progress of the ticket because it is closed"
+        "error": "Could not start the ticket with id 1 because its current status is 'IN_PROGRESS'"
       }
       ```